What is myeloma?

 feeling sick, drowsy or confused

-abnormal blood counts
+abnormal blood counts.

-Causes of myelmoma
+Causes of myeloma

-The causes of myelmoma are unknown.
+The causes of myeloma are unknown.
 Certain chemicals, high levels of radiation (such as from working in a nuclear power plant) and viruses (such as HIV) have been linked to an increased risk of myeloma.

 Myeloma is not considered hereditary, so it is rare for more than one person in a family to be affected.

 Blood and urine tests

 There are a number of blood and urine tests used to diagnose myeloma.
 The main blood test measures the amount and type of paraprotein in the blood.
 Paraprotein is an abnormal antibody that myeloma cells produce.

 Urine tests can check for the presence of Bence Jones protein, which is paraprotein in the urine.

 X-rays are usually taken of the head, spine, ribs, hips, legs and arms to see if there is any bone damage caused by myeloma cells.